ParisNeo/oopygame/README.md

 # pygameui
-Object oriented wrapper on pygame to simplify making UI
+Object oriented wrapper on pygame to simplify making UI for pygame applications.